OpenGlobalMind/ogm-mainsite/OGM Donations.md

 PO Box 77160
 Corona, CA  92877

 That should do it.
 This is a tax-deductible donation, because Lionsberg is a registered 501(c)3 charity.
+Their EIN is 84-1827668.

 ## Other means
 Paypal, Stripe and other methods to follow shortly.